ismamz/next-transition-router/README.md

 ## Disclaimer

+> [!WARNING]
-This project is currently in Beta.
+> This project is currently in Beta.
 Please note that the API may change as features are enhanced and refined.

 This package may not cover every use case.
 If you require a specific scenario, please [open an issue](https://github.com/ismamz/next-transition-router/issues/new/choose), and we can explore the possibility of extending the functionality.